LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In addition, footprints are provided for various sensor (+ic) packages.
 By placing mounting holes on the (+pcb), it is possible to attach various mechanical mounts ontop of the sensor (+ic)s.

-Special attention was paid to the provision of an accessible SYNC-(+gpio) connector.
+Special attention is paid to the provision of an accessible SYNC-(+gpio) connector.
 This enables subsequent multi-sensor synchronization and also offers options for later extensions.
 This functionality opens up the possibility of synchronising data from different sensors to achieve precise and coherent measurement results.
 Overall, this integrated approach represents an effective solution for the flexible evaluation of sensors and helps to optimise the development process.